 6 Such registration does not imply a certain level of skill.

-7 Account opening of the debit account is subject to Green Dot Bank approval.
+7 Stash Banking Account opening is subject to identity verification by Green Dot Bank.

 The Smart Wallet is a paid Affiliate/partner of Stash.